Make a Garden Pond

-- Vegetation and bushes can overhang the area but avoid overhanging trees (too much leaf fall).
+- Vegetation can overhang the area but avoid overhanging trees (too much leaf fall).

 - For safety a pond at the rear of a garden can be fenced off.

-For the garden in the picture above the pond was dug out towards the rear of the garden beyond the tree.
-South is to the right in this picture so the area gets plenty of sunlight during the day with shade in the early morning and late afternoon.
+This pond was dug out towards the rear of the garden beyond the tree.
+South is to the right in this picture so the area gets plenty of sunlight during the day and the afternoon with shade in the early morning.
 Too close to the house and the pond would only be sunlit in the late morning.

 - Create an irregular shape.

 - Make sure the liner you have will cover the pond.